 Here are the steps on how to apply for a work permit in Sweden:

-Filled-out application form (this is 4 pages only, and it only contains information about yourself and previous employments)
+- Filled-out application form (this is 4 pages only, and it only contains information about yourself and previous employment)

 If you are granted a work permit of more than 3 months, then you will receive a residence permit card.
 This will serve as your visa to Sweden (and in Schengen area).
 The process is different if you are from an EU country.
 I’m going to elaborate only on the process for non-EU.